opensearch-project/opensearch-benchmark-workloads/eventdata/README.md

-## EventData track
+## EventData workload

-This track is based on 20 million Apache access log entries generated based on statistics from sample elastic.co access logs using a generator.
+This workload is based on 20 million Apache access log entries generated based on statistics from sample elastic.co access logs using a generator.

 The size of the data file is around 15GB, which gives an average JSON record size of 822 bytes.
 Mappings have been optimized and some of the fields added through `geoip` and `user-agent` enrichment has been removed to achieve a more compact format.

-The purpose of this track is to provide an efficient way to benchmark indexing of this data type as the generator built into the rally-eventdata-track can be CPU intensive.
+The purpose of this workload is to provide an efficient way to benchmark indexing of this data type as the generator built into the benchmark-eventdata-workload can be CPU intensive.

 ### Example Document